-Tony Hsieh, CEO of Zappos, famously said, “If you get the culture right, most of the other stuff will just take care of itself.”
+Tony Hsieh, the former CEO of Zappos, famously said, “If you get the culture right, most of the other stuff will just take care of itself.”
 He might not have been thinking of a continuous improvement culture specifically, but he’s right.
 Culture is the foundation on which success is built.

 Strong leaders build the foundation for the culture they want to achieve.
 If you believe that the path to success for your organization involves continuous improvement, these actions will help you create the culture you need.

 1. Don’t dictate, participate